Richard Barrons: Other work

 Barrons co-authored a book, The Business General, published by Vermilion, with Deborah Tom in 2006.
 He has also lectured as a guest speaker, including at the University of Oxford.
 As of 2010, Barrons was chairman of the Royal Artillery Museum.

-In May 2013, he was appointed Colonel Commandant of the Honourable Artillery Company.
+From May 2013 to 2019, he was Colonel Commandant of the Honourable Artillery Company.

 A week after Russia's invasion of Ukraine in 2022, Barrons said, "How does public opinion in the UK and other countries react to people who look and live like us being slaughtered", and then advocated "the application of NATO military power, perhaps through the sky and definitely against [Russian] heavy weapons."

-Personal life

-Barrons is married with two daughters.
+Barrons led the Strategic Defence Review in 2024/25.

+In 2025, after co-authoring the review, he became head of the Defence and Resilience Group at the lobby group CityUK.

+In 2026, Barrons took part in a TV series called The Wargame, hosted by Cathy Newman, in which members of the cast "reflect on the pressures of decision-making at the highest level and explore the wider questions raised from this thrilling documentary series".

 Honours and decorations

 Barrons was appointed a Member of the Order of the British Empire (MBE) in 1993 "in recognition of service during operations in the former Republic of Yugoslavia", and was promoted to Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours.
 On 29 April 2003, he was promoted to Commander of the Order of the British Empire (CBE) "in recognition of gallant and distinguished services in Afghanistan during the period 1 April 2002 to 30 September 2002".
 He was appointed a Knight Commander of the Order of the Bath (KCB) in the 2013 Birthday Honours.

 In 2004, Barrons was awarded his first Queen's Commendation for Valuable Service for services in Iraq the previous year, his second coming in 2006 in recognition of his service in Northern Ireland in 2005.
 He was also awarded the United States Legion of Merit (Degree of Officer) "in recognition of gallant and distinguished services during coalition operations in Iraq".